bryanwong8/react-pokedex-workshop/steps/Step-3(Separating-components).md

 `NOTE: Move the StyledCard, StyledTitle, StyledButton and StyledImage to PokeCard.js as well.`

-Back in App.js, we'll import PokeCard.js at the top of the file:
+Back in `src/App.js`, we'll import `PokeCard` at the top of the file:

 ```javascript
 import React from 'react';